Learn Arabic at our summer language immersion program for teens.

 Arabic Language Academy Scholarships

-Qatar Foundation International (QFI) and the Language Academy are partnering to provide full scholarships (including tuition, room and board and travel costs) for deserving students interested in studying Arabic.
+Qatar Foundation International (QFI) and the Language Academy have in the past partnered to provide full scholarships (including tuition, room and board and travel costs) for deserving students interested in studying Arabic.
 The Academy shares QFI’s commitment to increase “the number of young people in the Americas with good knowledge and understanding of the Arab culture.”